Eglinton East LRT: History

-Transit City initial proposal
+Transit City initial proposal and cancellation

-The Scarborough Malvern LRT was part of Toronto mayor David Miller's Transit City proposal announced on 16 March 2007, to be operated by the Toronto Transit Commission.
+The Scarborough Malvern LRT was part of Toronto mayor David Miller's Transit City proposal announced on March 16, 2007, to be operated by the Toronto Transit Commission.
 This shorter 12 km line was envisioned to terminate at Sheppard Avenue East and Morningside Avenue, where it would interchange with the proposed Sheppard East LRT.
 In 2008, the Scarborough Malvern LRT was included in Metrolinx's regional transportation plan The Big Move within that plan's 25-year horizon.
 In 2009, the initial design for the Scarborough Malvern LRT was completed.
 The design cut off west of Midland Avenue, leaving the question open for later design phases of how the line would interface with Kennedy station and whether the line would be an extension of Line 5 or a distinct service.
-The line was expected to cost approximately $1.26 billion, including vehicles, property, escalation and an apportioned cost of the maintenance and storage facilities.
+The line was expected to cost approximately billion, including vehicles, property, escalation and an apportioned cost of the maintenance and storage facilities.
 With construction originally scheduled to begin in 2014, the line was expected to open in 2019 as the last of the seven Transit City lines.

-The Scarborough Malvern LRT was approved by Toronto City Council on 30 September 2009, and the environmental assessment received a notice to proceed from the Government of Ontario on 15 December 2009.
-After a change in municipal leadership, it was cancelled by Mayor Rob Ford on 1 December 2010, when he announced the cancellation of the entire Transit City initiative.
+The Scarborough Malvern LRT was approved by Toronto City Council on September 30, 2009, and the environmental assessment received a notice to proceed from the Government of Ontario on December 15, 2009.
+After a change in municipal leadership, it was cancelled by Mayor Rob Ford on December 1, 2010, when he announced the cancellation of the entire Transit City initiative.
 While LRT lines Sheppard East, Finch West, and Eglinton were revived through a new agreement between the City of Toronto and Metrolinx, the Scarborough Malvern LRT was not included.